karthik/ddd/02-data_documenting.md

 A complex dataset that is painstakingly documented but very difficult to read and interpret

+Optimizing too early as an example

+another example - writing a tome of a book to document the process, but using a technology that is not portable or standard.
+E.g., you recorded your data using a complex punch card system that is systematically documented; but no one can read punch cards anymore.

 **The Spaceship**

-"Small shuttle"
+"light aeroplace / glider"

 Data with an accompanying human readable README file that describes the data and a machine readable format for reading in the data.

 "Heavy Falcon"

-Complete information to completely reproduce the data, intructions, motivation, manual, and so on.
+Complete information to completely reproduce the data, intructions, motivation, manual, and so on, with a format that is transferrable.

 **The paper plane**

-A lone data file in a folder, where the data is undocumented, and might be in plain or proprietary format.
+A lone data file in a folder, where the data is undocumented, and might be in plain or proprietary format (more fragile if the format is hard to read).

 **Felix Culpa**

 This takes just enough time to be robust, but is still easy.

 Researchers and analysts should aim to be at the "good enough" as the new minimum: A README with human context, machine readable statement of variables, and the raw data.
 Some examples of data documentation are now discussed, and ranked on the DARECO.

+**The interaction of importance of data and time spent**

+Worthwhile to think about the use of time for the experiment/context:

+- e.g., an RCT experiment should be very robust because it might affect life and death, vs. collecting a small project with low risk and low impact (not life and death).

+> On a “writing and research retreat”.
+This means i check and answer e-mail only between 8PM and 9PM each evening.
+In that one hour I do the best i can--but a lot gets unanswered.
+It is only a temporary victory over the great interruptor -- but even so, it is a exhilarating victory.
+As the well-trodden Lithuanian folk saying goes: “beware of masters that are soul-sucking habits disguised as responsibility”  (translation may be a bit off).
+Will resume normalcy on August 9.

 ## EML